Zombie: Social activism

 The zombie also appears as a metaphor in protest songs, symbolizing mindless adherence to authority, particularly that of law enforcement and the armed forces.
-Well-known examples include Fela Kuti's 1976 album Zombie and the Cranberries' 1994 single "Zombie".
+Well-known examples include Fela Kuti's 1976 song "Zombie" and the Cranberries' 1994 single "Zombie".

 Organized zombie walks have been staged, either as performance art or as part of protests that parody political extremism or apathy.

 A variation of the zombie walk is the zombie run.
 Here participants do a 5 km run wearing a belt with several flag "lives".
 If the chasing zombies capture all of the flags, the runner becomes "infected".
 If he or she reaches the finish line, which may involve wide detours ahead of the zombies, then the participant is a "survivor".
 In either case, an appropriate participation medal is awarded.